-47 Best Third-Person Games You Can't Afford To MISS - Gameranx
+51 Best Third-Person Games You Can’t Afford to Miss - Gameranx

 Platform: PC, PS4, PS5, Xbox One, Xbox Series X/S, Nintendo Switch

 The Witcher 3 is arguably one of the best and most influential third-person games of the Xbox One/PS4 generation.
-The game was released in 2015 and kept getting better with time as CD Projekt Red added DLC and updates to the game.
-This year is also the perfect time for Xbox Series/PS5 owners to get into the game.
-CD Projekt Red is delivering a free next-gen update for the game later this year that will make it worth getting into for the first time or even playing again.
-It’s truly one of the most fantastical RPGs of recent years.
-So deep and rich that it spawned the hit Netflix series of the same name.
+The game was released in 2015 and got better with time as CD Projekt Red continued to add DLC and updates to the game post-launch.
+A free next-gen update is scheduled to release later this year, making it more worth getting into for the first time or playing again.
 If swordplay, magic, and monsters are your jam, The Witcher 3 is a must-play RPG.
+Don’t forget to check out the incredible Netflix series as well.

 #9 Uncharted Series